-The general partner of Sunoco LP was a participating employer in Sunoco, Inc.'s SCIRP prior to its freeze of pension benefits for all salaried and many nonunion employees on June 30, 2010 and its standard termination on October 31, 2014.
+The general partner of Sunoco LP was a participating employer in Sunoco, Inc.'s SCIRP prior to its freeze of pension benefits for all salaried and many non-union employees on June 30, 2010 and its standard termination on October 31, 2014.
 The table below shows the benefit paid to Mr. Owens in connection with the SCIRP's standard termination based upon the final average pay formula.
 Mr. Owens elected to have his benefit paid in the form of a lump sum upon the SCIRP's termination.

-Present Value of Number of Years Credited Accumulated Benefit Payments Service (1) Year-end 2015 During Last Fiscal Year Name Plan (#) (\$) (\$) Robert W. Owens SCIRP (Qualified) 13.46 498,279
+Name Plan Number of Years Credited Service (1) (#) Present Value of Accumulated Benefit Year-end 2015 (\$) Payments During Last Fiscal Year (\$) Robert W. Owens SCIRP (Qualified) 13.46 498,279